 And your conscious which is everything you see👀, hear👂, touch✋, taste👅, or smell👃

 People who study cognitive neuroscience are interested in the biological processes that create our ability to think, particularly through the various neural connections that exist in the brain.

 Another interesting aspect that goes into how we think is our brain’s dual processing capabilities.
 We can only take in and pay attention to a few things at a time, however, that doesn’t mean we have completely missed the information.
 Oftentimes information is processed via an unconscious track where we may be able to access it later even though we didn’t consciously attend to it.

-In key topic 2.5, we went over the three classifications of drugs.
+, we went over the three classifications of drugs.
 Let's quickly go more in depth about the way drugs affect us:

 With substance use disorder comes addiction.
 By definition, addiction is the compulsive craving of a drug or behaviors, such as gambling.
 Although people are aware of the consequences of addiction, it is very difficult to withdraw from substance use.

 There are two different types of dependence and addiction: psychological and physiological.
 Psychological dependence is your desire for the drug, simply saying “I want it,” increasing your tolerance.